 The strong pricing power of the domestic Laminates & Building Materials Business, which is currently enjoying high profitability, is largely attributable to our intellectual properties, such as design, trademarks and trade secrets, as well as our technologies.
 AICA believes that modifying these properties to suit local needs and deploying them appropriately in overseas markets can improve the profitability of our overseas business and grow them into our core business.
 Based on this belief, AICA has been actively investing in these intellectual properties.
 Meanwhile, the Chemical Products Business has strength in multi-product production in various lot sizes according to customers' requests based on our capabilities to develop wide-ranging resin recipes.
 Having the Laminates & Building Materials Business within the Group, AICA has a strong customer base in the building construction sector and in the wood furniture and plywood laminated timber markets.
-This strength enables tie-in sales of chemical products and building material products.
-The rollout of resin synthesis technology it cultivated in the Chemical Products Business to the Laminates & Building Materials Business and synergies between these businesses serve as sources of AICA's value creation.
+This strength enables tie-in sales of chemical Products Business to the Laminates & Building Materials Business to the Laminates & Building Materials Business to the Laminates & Building Materials Business to the Laminates and timber markets.
+This strength enables tie-in sales of chemical Products Business to the Laminates and timber markets.
+This strength enables tie-in sales of chemical Products Business to the Laminates and timber markets.
+The rollout of resin synthesis technology it cultivated in the Chemical Products Business to the Laminates and timber markets.
+Business and synergies between these businesses serve as sources of AICA's value creation.
 Therefore, AICA values collaboration between these businesses.